sdonohoo/forecasting/energy_load/GEFCom2017_D_Prob_MT_hourly/submissions/fnn/README.md

 0. Follow the instructions [here](#resource-deployment-instructions) to provision a Linux virtual machine and log into the provisioned
 VM.

-1. Clone the TSPerf repo to the home directory of your machine and check out the baseline model branch
+1. Clone the TSPerf repo to the home directory of your machine and check out the fnn model branch

    ```bash
    cd ~/TSPerf